run-llama/llama-hub/loader_hub/docugami/README.md

 # Docugami Loader

-This loader takes in IDs of files processed by [Docugami](https://docugami.com) and returns nodes in a Document XML Knowledge Graph for each document.
+This loader takes in IDs of PDF, DOCX or DOC files processed by [Docugami](https://docugami.com) and returns nodes in a Document XML Knowledge Graph for each document.
 This is a rich representation that includes the semantic and structural characteristics of various chunks in the document as an XML tree.
 Entire sets of documents are processed, resulting in forests of XML semantic trees.

 ## Pre-requisites